libriscv/rvscript/README.md

 Add `$HOME/riscv` to your PATH by adding `export PATH=$PATH:$HOME/riscv/bin` to your `~/.bashrc` file.
 After you have done this, close and reopen your terminals.
 You should be able to tab-complete `riscv64-unknown-elf-` now.

-This compiler will be preferred by the build script in the programs folder.
+This compiler will be preferred by the build script in the programs folder because it is more performant.
 Check out the [compiler detection script](/programs/detect_compiler.sh) for the selection process.

 ```sh
 $ riscv64-unknown-elf-g++ --version